-The following directors and nominees are independent: M. M. Ashar, J. H. Bennett, H. J. Bolton, F. P. Chee, J. L. Cockwell, E. C. Dowling, T. Kubota, T. Kuriyama, J. G. Rennie, W. S. R. Seyffert and C. M. T. Thompson.
+The following nominees are independent: M. M. Ashar, F. P. Chee, J. L. Cockwell, L. L. Dottori-Attanasio, E. C. Dowling, T. Kubota, T. Kuriyama, T. L. McVicar, K. W. Pickering, W. S. R. Seyffert and T. R. Snider.

 1Director who is: (a) not a member of Management and is free of any interest and any business, family or other relationship which could reasonably be perceived to interfere with the director's ability to act with a view to the best interests of the Corporation other than interests and relationships arising solely from holdings in the Corporation, and (b) is not considered to have a direct or indirect material relationship with the Corporation under subsection 1.4 of National Instrument 52-110.